FREE 5-Ingredient Recipe EBook

 -

-When done, let the pressure naturally release for at least 5 minutes.
+When the time is up, let the pressure naturally release for at least 5 minutes.
 After that, you can turn the valve to "Vent" for quick release if you're in a hurry, or continue natural release for the most tender texture.

 -